ElvenTools/elven-tools-website/src/docs/how-to-start-with-the-dapp.md

 ```

 ### Configure basic .env variables

+The `elven-tools init-dapp` command will copy .env.example into .env.local.
+So you would only need to change the variables.
+Otherwise, you would need to do that manually.

 The Elven Tools Dapp uses a .env file for crucial environment variables.
 These are: